 A big reason for solar’s widespread popularity across political lines is money.
 Not the kind of big donations and shadowy backroom deals that we often think of when ‘money’ and ‘politics’ come to mind, but the money that homeowners, businesses, and utilities are saving by using solar instead of old-fashioned fossil fuels.
 Solar costs have plummeted over the past decade, with median residential solar installation costs falling by more than 50% in the U.S. Thanks to these low costs, solar is the fastest-growing source of new power generation worldwide, and it’s hard to argue with that kind of success.

-Another reason that Americans and politicians of all stripes support solar despite disagreeing on the environment is that the solar industry has been one of the biggest job creators in America in recent years.
+Another reason that Americans and politicians of all stripes support solar power despite disagreeing on climate change is that the solar industry has been one of the biggest job creators in America in recent years.
 According to the most recent annual data, solar industry jobs have more than doubled since 2010 to over 209,000 today — growth that is twelve times the rate that jobs are being added in the rest of the economy.
 These jobs are found in every single state across America, and it’s creating the kind of political constituency that no politician can ignore, regardless of party affiliation.

 At the end of the day, the best news of all is that Americans don’t just support solar in the abstract — they’re either going solar themselves or at least considering it in ever-growing numbers.
 This year, the U.S. solar industry passed the 1 million mark in residential solar installations, and growth is coming from more regions of the country than ever before.
 According to the Pew survey, 40% of Americans have seriously considered going solar in the past year, including more than half of homeowners in Western states.
 And, underscoring further how solar is not tied to politics, another recent study indicates that Republican-leaning areas of California are even more likely to see homeowners going solar than Democrat-leaning areas!